 We like to talk, like a lot.
 Sometimes we write about things that are important to our customers.
 And sometimes, well we just write things because we don’t know what else to do with ourselves.

 Top 5 Reasons Your Art Files Were Rejected

 Preparing art files can be a difficult step in completing your CD replication project.
-If you choose to do it on your own without any significant graphic design experience, you may run into problems during the prepress stage of the project.
-Here are the most common mistakes made when submitting art files to Copycats Media:
+If you choose to do it on your own, you may run into problems during the prepress stage of the project.
+Here are a few common mistakes made when submitting art files:

-Follow these six pieces of advice, and your art files should be ready when you first submit them.
-Remember, you can always contact your sales rep if you have questions or would like to inquire about our affordable graphic design services.
+If you make sure you avoid all the above, your art files should be ready when you submit them!
+Don’t forget, you can always contact your sales rep if you have questions or would like to inquire about our affordable graphic design services.